kirei/dnscatz/README.md

 ## zones2catz

-`zones2catz` creates a catalog zone from a text file containing one zone per line.
-Writes is output to a file or stdout.
+`zones2catz` creates a catalog zone from a text file containing one zone per line and writes its output to a file or _stdout_.

 ## References